dadiaokua/ExFairS/README.md

-# vLLM Benchmark
+# ExFairS

-This repository contains scripts for benchmarking the performance of large language models (LLMs) served using vLLM.
-It's designed to test the scalability and performance of LLM deployments under various concurrency levels and scheduling strategies.
+**Experiential Fairness Scheduling for Large Language Model Inference Services**

+This repository contains the implementation and benchmarking framework for ExFairS, a novel scheduling paradigm that addresses the core gap between system-level metrics and actual user experience in Large Language Model (LLM) inference services.

+## Overview

+ExFairS introduces **Experiential Fairness** - a new user-centric approach to fairness optimization in LLM serving systems.
+Unlike traditional schedulers that focus solely on system-level metrics, ExFairS formulates a composite metric that unifies user SLO (Service Level Objective) compliance with system resource consumption to guide scheduling decisions.

+### Key Innovation

+- **User-Centric Fairness**: Bridges the gap between system metrics and actual user experience
+- **Composite Metric**: Unifies SLO compliance with resource consumption for optimal scheduling
+- **Proven Performance**: Reduces SLO violation rates by up to 100% while increasing throughput by 14%-21.9%
+- **Concurrent Optimization**: Enhances user experience in concert with, rather than at the expense of, system efficiency

+### Research Impact

+Our extensive experiments across diverse heterogeneous and high-concurrency workloads demonstrate that ExFairS substantially outperforms state-of-the-art fairness schedulers, providing a quantifiable framework that proves enhancing user experience and improving system efficiency can be achieved simultaneously.

 ## Features

 - **Automatic vLLM Engine Startup**: Built-in vLLM engine management with configurable parameters
 - **Multi-Experiment Support**: Run multiple scheduling experiments in sequence with a single command
-- **Multiple Scheduling Strategies**: LFS, VTC, FCFS, and Queue-based strategies
+- **Multiple Scheduling Strategies**: ExFairS, VTC, FCFS, and Queue-based strategies for comprehensive comparison
 - **Easy Configuration**: Bash script with command-line argument support
-- Benchmark LLMs with different concurrency levels
+- **Comprehensive Benchmarking**: Test LLM deployments under various concurrency levels and scheduling strategies
-- Measure key performance metrics:
-  - Requests per second
-  - Latency
+- **Advanced Metrics Collection**:
-  - Tokens per second
+  - Requests per second and latency measurements
-  - Time to first token
+  - Tokens per second and time to first token
+  - SLO compliance and violation rates
   - Fairness metrics (Jain's Index)
+  - User experience quantification
-- Advanced plotting capabilities with separate views for performance, fairness, and aggregated metrics
+- **Advanced Plotting**: Separate views for performance, fairness, and aggregated metrics
-- Generates JSON output for further analysis or visualization
+- **JSON Output**: Detailed results for further analysis and visualization

 ## Requirements